huggingface/blog/opinion-classification-with-kili.md

 - Interface: Thoughts about UI, searching articles, recommendation engine, and anything related to the interface should belong here.
 This also includes payment-related issues.
 - User Experience: The user’s general thoughts and opinions about the application.
 Which should be generally abstract without indicating another category.

 For the labeling part, we need to create a project in Kili’s platform at first.
 We can use either the web interface of the platform or APIs.
-I’ll show them both.
+Let's see both.

 From the web interface: